citusdata/citus_docs/arch/mx.rst

 Citus MX
 ========

 Citus MX is a new version of Citus that adds the ability to use hash-distributed tables from any node in a Citus cluster, which allows you to scale out your query throughput by opening many connections across all the nodes.
 This is particularly useful for performing small reads and writes at a very high rate in a way that scales horizontally.
-Citus MX is currently available in private beta on `Citus Cloud <https://www.citusdata.com/product/cloud>`_.
+Citus MX is currently available in Citus Enterprise Edition and on `Citus Cloud <https://www.citusdata.com/product/cloud>`_.

 In the Citus MX architecture, all nodes are PostgreSQL servers running the Citus extension.
 One node is acting as coordinator and the others as data nodes, each node also has a hot standby that automatically takes over in case of failure.
 The coordinator is the authoritative source of metadata for the cluster and data nodes store the actual data in shards.
 Distributed tables can only be created, altered, or dropped via the coordinator, but can be queried from any node.
 When making changes to a table (e.g. adding a column), the metadata for the distributed tables is propagated to the workers using PostgreSQL’s built-in 2PC mechanism and distributed locks.
 This ensures that the metadata is always consistent such that every node can run distributed queries in a reliable way.